or the short history of the Smoothed Sunspot Number

 SSN discrepancy between SWPC and the International Sunspot Index (ISN or RI) exists because

-of Solar Influences Data Center, aka SIDC's responsibility for the
+of Solar Influences Data Center, aka SIDC's

 official SSN database.